harrowrnz/rpcats/rp_uv_tutorial_with_git_notes.md

 #### Merge Feature to main (See Note)

-> **Note:** I think you should do a pull request in GitHub to merge a feature to main, doing it this way somewhat breaks the model if you had multiple people working on the repo.
+> **Note**: I think you should do a pull request in GitHub to merge a feature to main, doing it this way somewhat breaks the model if you had multiple people working on the repo.

 Change into to main branch